Mindfulness for Therapists and Healthcare Providers

 The Mindfulness for Therapists trainings focus on the main principles of mindfulness including practice, discussion and resources.
 Each session includes links to readings and guided meditations.
 There is support for both personal practice and bringing mindfulness into therapy sessions.
 If you would like to bring this to your office or group or would like to register for the next course, please contact Robin.
 The Effects of Meditation on Therapists

-Mindfulness for Therapists: Mindfulness Based Habit Change Fall Session in Princeton Sponsored by Mercer County Psychological Association and CEU application pending Details coming soon.
+Mindfulness for Therapists: Mindfulness Based Habit Change January 2019 Sponsored by Mercer County Psychological Association and CEU application pending Details coming soon.